MariaFlyAway/Project_3_FYS-STK3155/README.md

 - `plotting_results`: notebook for plotting many of the figures found in the report using data from the _Results_-folder.
 - `preprocessing_sentences`: notebook with processing of texts split into sentences with `nltk`, including embedding with `sentence-transformer`
 - `preprocessing`: notebook with all processing of texts, including embedding with `sentence-transformer`.
-- `textdataset_classification`: class implementation of dataset for `PyTorch` interface
+- `textdataset_classification`: class implementation of dataset for `PyTorch` interface.

 - **`Data`**:
   - Contains files with datasets for training the classification and clustering models as well as the `torch`-models for classification.